Haitian National Truth and Justice Commission: Commissioners

 The commission consisted of seven commissioners, including two women and five men.
-It was supported by the Organization of American States (OAS) and the United Nations Permanent Mission to Haiti (International Civilian Mission in Haiti or MICIVIH).
-Including the chair of the commission, four of the commissioners were Haitian nationals, a number of which had been living in exile (commission chair Francoise Boucard, Ertha Elysee, and René Magloire), and the final three were representatives of the international community (Patrick Robinson, Oliver Jackman, and Bacre Waly Ndiaye).
-Throughout the tenure of the commission, the CNVJ did 8,650 interviews with people uncovering 19,308 violations.
+It was supported by the joint Organization of American States (OAS) and United Nations Mission to Haiti (International Civilian Mission in Haiti, MICIVIH).
+Including the chair of the commission, four of the commissioners were Haitian nationals, a number of whom had been living in exile (commission chair Françoise Boucard, Ertha Elysee, and René Magloire), and the final three were representatives of the international community (Patrick Robinson, Oliver Jackman, and Bacre Waly Ndiaye).
+Throughout the tenure of the commission, the CNVJ conducted 8,650 interviews with people uncovering 19,308 violations.

 Final report

-The final report of the CNVJ was submitted to Aristide on February 5, 1996.
-The commission had centered its findings on the testimonies gathered by forty Haitians and foreign rights investigators throughout the country in the summer of 1995."
+The CNVJ's final report was submitted to Aristide on February 5, 1996.
+The commission had centered its findings on the testimonies gathered by forty Haitian and foreign rights investigators throughout the country in the summer of 1995.
 During the commission's investigation, they quickly discovered that they had to stress the safety of victims coming to testify because many of them feared retaliation as a result of their testimony.
-This caused the commission to take the path of discretion during their investigation to put victims at ease once they made the decision to speak out."
+This caused the commission to take the path of discretion during their investigation to put victims at ease once they made the decision to speak out.
 Information soon got out to many popular organizations in Haiti, which allowed most of the population to obtain knowledge of the commission's ongoing investigation.
-Despite of the commission's activity in the country being common knowledge to the important organizations, they actually added to the efficiency of the investigation by notifying even more citizens."
-With these institutions influence, the inclination of the Haitian populace to testify increased, even though many were still threatened by the presence of known human rights violators walking around in immediate areas.
-In almost three months the CNVJ received more than seven thousand complaints from Haitian citizens."
+Despite the commission's activity in the country being common knowledge to the important organizations, they actually added to the efficiency of the investigation by notifying even more citizens.
+With these institutions' influence, the inclination of the Haitian populace to testify increased, even though many were still threatened by the presence of known human rights violators walking around in immediate areas.
+In almost three months the CNVJ received more than seven thousand complaints from Haitian citizens.
 The human rights violations expressed in these complaints were documented thoroughly with questions created by the commission.
-In addition to the complaints the commission received, they used secondary information from local and international organizations (this included the United Nations and the Organization of American States Civil Mission in Haiti)."
+In addition to the complaints the commission received, they used secondary information from local and international organizations (this included the UN-OAS Civil Mission in Haiti).
 These secondary sources were essential to help validate the information given in the numerous complaints submitted.